 Mr Sharma is currently investigating non-traditional risk factors impacting on morbidity and mortality in patients with Chronic Kidney Disease (CKD) in collaboration with the Renal Research Group at University Hospital Birmingham Foundation Trust (UHBFT).
 This is an on-going, prospective, detailed bioclinical study which aims to recruit 1000 pre-dialysis patients at risk of progressive CKD and with an increased cardiovascular risk and follow them up for 10 years (RIISC (Renal Impairment In Secondary Care) study

-In my preliminary analysis of the first 500 recruits, I found significantly greater prevalence (odds ratio 4.20, CI: 2.85, 6.20) and severity (odds ratio 3.64, CI: 2.47, 5.36) of periodontitis amongst patients within the RIISC cohort compared to a control population.
+In his analysis of this cohort, he found significantly greater prevalence and severity of periodontitis amongst patients within the RIISC cohort compared to a control population, controlling for some confounders.